An Introduction to String Diagrams for Computer Scientists: Semantics

-With the disjoint sum as monoidal product, $(\Rel,+)$ is a coCartesian category, with monoid given by the graph of the relations that give its coCartesian structure to $(\Set,+)$:
+However, with the disjoint sum as monoidal product, we can interpret string diagrams for cartesian as well as cocartesian categories in $(\Rel,+)$.
+For each generating object $v$ of a given signature, the monoid of the cocartesian structure is given by the graph of the relations that give the cocartesian structure to $(\Set,+)$:

-In fact, $(\Rel,+)$ is also a \emph{biproduct} category (Section~\ref{sec:biproduct-category}), with copying and deleting relations given by the converse of the above relations:
+For the cartesian structure on with copying and deleting relations given by the converse of the above relations:

-One can check that $\Bcomult,\Bcounit$ form a commutative comonoid for any $X$, and that they can copy and delete any relation, \emph{i.e.}, that they satisfy the (dup) and (del) axioms from~\eqref{eq:copy-delete}.
+One can check that $\Bcomultn{v},\Bcounitn{v}$ form a commutative comonoid for any interpretation of $v$, and that they can copy and delete any relation, \emph{i.e.}, that they satisfy the $\mathsf{dup}$ and $\mathsf{del}$ axioms from~\eqref{eq:copy-delete}.
+This means that we can interpret string diagrams for \emph{biproduct} categories (Section~\ref{sec:biproduct-category}) in $(\Rel,+)$.

 Intuitively, we can think of the diagrams $\Wmult,\Wunit,\Bcounit,\Bcomult$ in this category as directing the flow of a single token that travels around the wires.
-The intuition here is that the $\Wmult$ transfers to the right wire the token that comes through any one of its left wires, $\Wunit$ is able to generate a token, $\Bcomult$ is a non-deterministic forl and $\Bcounit$ a dead-end.
+The intuition here is that the $\Wmult$ transfers to the right wire the token that comes through any one of its left wires, $\Wunit$ is able to generate a token, $\Bcomult$ is a non-deterministic fork and $\Bcounit$ a dead end.
 As we have already said, the relations for $\Wmult$ and $\Wunit$ are simply the graphs of the functions defined in the category of sets and functions.
 This makes sense: functions can only direct the token deterministically from left to right.
 Hence, they lack the nondeterministic $\Bcomult$ and $\Bcounit$.

-Note that the particle intuition for diagrams in $\Rel$ with the disjoint sum as monoidal product is quite different from the intuition for diagrams in $\Rel$ with the Cartesian product, where values for all wires are set to compatible values globally, all at once.
-For this reason, diagrams in biproduct categories are sometimes called \emph{particle-style} while those of self-dual compact closed categories are said to be \emph{wave-style} in some contexts~\cite{abramsky2005retracing}.
+Note that the particle intuition for diagrams in $\Rel$ with the disjoint sum as monoidal product is quite different from the intuition for diagrams in $\Rel$ with the cartesian product, where the variables for all wires are set to compatible values globally, all at once.
+For this reason, diagrams in biproduct categories are sometimes called \emph{particle-style}, while those of self-dual compact closed categories are said to be \emph{wave-style}.
+A more systematic discussion of this perspective can be found in~\cite{abramsky2005retracing}.